mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 ##### Recovery definition

-Primary server is back online.
-Either the same instance or a promoted replica.
+The primary server is back online - either the same instance or a promoted replica.

 ##### Expected app behavior on recovery